appmagine/react-jsonapi/README.md

 React JSON API supports optional integration with [React Router](https://github.com/ReactTraining/react-router/tree/v3) v3.x.

+Query URLs are generated based on query definitions specified as JavaScript objects in terms of component props or the matched route information in addition to per-component state known as [variables](#variables).

 Query URLs are generated based on query definitions specified as JavaScript objects in terms of component props or the matched route information in addition